python-unsam/Programacion_en_Python_UNSAM/Notas/03_Mas_Python/03_207Objects.md

 False
 ```

-It's a new list, but the list items are shared.
+It's a new list, but the list items are cajond.

 ```python
 >>> a[2].append(102)